 One of the beautiful things about Tyler Durden in Fight Club is that he seems to understand the implicit vanity and self-absorption that comes with the desire to improve oneself.
-Now, before we go all Fight Club and punch each other in basements and blow up bank buildings, I do believe that there is an important role for self-improvement and all of the millions of podcasts, books, seminars, and articles that you obsessively consume.
-I promise.
+Now, before we go all Fight Club, start punching each other in basements, and blowing up bank buildings, I do believe that there is an important role for self-improvement and the millions of podcasts, books, seminars, and articles that you obsessively consume.
+There is hope for you, I promise.

 How to Approach Self-Improvement

 There are two approaches to improving yourself:

 1) The self-improvement junkie.
 Self-improvement junkies feel like they need to jump on every new seminar, read all the latest books, listen to all the podcasts, lift all the weights, hire all the life coaches, open all their chakras, and talk about all their childhood traumas — both real and imagined — incessantly.
 For the self-improvement junkie, the purpose of self-improvement is not the improvement itself.
 Rather it’s motivated by a subtle form of FOMO (fear of missing out).
 The junkie has this constant gnawing feeling that there’s still some magic tip, technique, or silver bullet of information out there that will create their next big breakthrough (again, both real or imagined).

 Self-improvement for the junkies becomes a kind of glorified hobby.
 It’s what they spend all of their money on.
 It’s what they do with their vacations.
 It’s where they meet their friends and network.

 For most people, this isn’t necessarily that bad of a thing.
 You could certainly spend your time and money on worse things (oh, hello meth and cocaine, didn’t see you there).